-The Utah Mixed Epic is based on the concept of a rotating showcase of challenging and scenic riding within Utah, rolled into a grassroots grand depart style event each fall.
+The Utah Mixed Epic is based on the concept of a rotating showcase of challenging and scenic riding within Utah.

-The consistent, overarching goal is a point to point, ~1,000 miles, challenging, scenic route on a wide variety of surfaces (mainly off-road), shooting for minimal vehicle traffic, through different styles of terrain and ecosystems.
+The consistent, overarching goal each year is a point to point, ~1,000 miles, challenging, scenic route on a wide variety of surfaces (mainly off-road), aiming for minimal vehicle traffic, through different styles of terrain and ecosystems.

 In 2020, the concept saw a slight deviation due to COVID-19.
 The 2020 route was heavily weighted towards a southeastern trajectory to showcase Moab and the Bears Ears National Monument.
 However, given pandemic challenges, the Inter-Tribal Coalition requested the public avoid visitation to the area.
 The 2020 route was modified in short order to ~800 miles and 70,000 feet of climbing.
 For 2021, the goal is to bring it back up to that 1,000 mile marker.